J. Robert Bashore Scholarship

 The Bashore Scholarships seek to reward students with outstanding academic records who have demonstrated curiosity about ideas beyond the narrow limits of one discipline.
 In accordance with the goals of the Honors College, the scholarships recognize students who actively pursue a liberal education by enrolling in a variety of courses and participating in a variety of extracurricular activities.

 Any student who has been admitted to the Honors College, completed at least 15 graded hours of Honors coursework, and completed at least 30 hours of BGSU coursework is eligible to apply for a scholarship.
-Students graduating in the Fall or following Spring are eligible.
 Last year's scholarship winners cannot win this year.
 Applications are reviewed by a selection committee composed of two Honors faculty, two Honors students, and the Dean of the Honors College.

 A minimum of four scholarships are awarded, one for at least $2,000.
 The amounts awarded to other scholarship winners and the total number of awards are at the discretion of the selection committee.
 Scholarship funds come from donations and from the proceeds of the annual Tuition Raffle sponsored by the Honors Student Association and Honors College.
 The total amount awarded in past years has been $10,000.

 The scholarship application is currently available on AcademicWorks and can be found here. and is due on Thursday, October 25, 2018